 Therefore, our understanding is that it’s okay to report sales on a settlement basis in your VAT returns.
 However, if you are unsure on how this applies to you, it’s worth asking your accountant.

-Amazon Fulfilment Options for Selling in the UK and Europe
+Amazon fulfillment options for selling in the UK and Europe

 There are a range of ways to store, manage and send your inventory to customers when selling on Amazon.
 These options include:

-This involves using either your home, your company’s warehouse or a non-Amazon third-party logistics service for fulfilment.
+This involves using either your home, your company’s warehouse or a non-Amazon third-party logistics service for fulfillment.

 FBM is generally best suited to individuals that are just trying out Amazon and ‘dipping their toes in the water’ by fulfilling orders from home and companies that already have established warehouses and infrastructure which can be used instead of Amazon’s FBA facilities.

-Some sellers opt to keep their best selling products in FBA warehouses, and fulfil the slower moving items (and bulky items) from another source.
+Some sellers opt to keep their best selling products in FBA warehouses, and fulfill the slower moving items (and bulky items) from another source.